Indigenous Peoples

 Minnesota HF 4706 Proposes Propane-Fuelled School Bus Deployment Grant Program

-Minnesota introduced legislation to establish a grant program for propane-fueled school buses, proposing to redirect existing funds away from electric bus initiatives.
-This shift signals a diversification of state-level alternative fuel strategies, creating new market incentives for propane vehicle technology and infrastructure.
+Minnesota introduced legislation in March 2026 to establish a propane school bus grant program by redirecting existing funds away from electric vehicle initiatives.
+This shift signals a diversification of state-level alternative fuel strategies, creating new market incentives for propane vehicle technology and infrastructure providers.

 revisor.mn.govUnited StatesUnited States